Hoi An babysitter support for long sightseeing days

 5) What details matter most in the first message?

-Ages, number of children, hours needed, location in Hoi An, and any safety notes (allergies, water rules, sleep routine).
-That’s enough to confirm feasibility quickly.
+Ages, number of children, hours needed, location in Hoi An, and any safety notes such as allergies, water rules, or sleep routine.
+That is enough to confirm feasibility quickly.

 Wrap-up

-Long sightseeing days in Hoi An are easier when your childcare plan protects the hardest hours: heat, naps, and the tired stretch before bedtime.
-Keep the brief short, keep the routine clear, and aim for calm consistency—so parents can enjoy the city without turning the day into logistics.
+Long sightseeing days in Hoi An are easier when your childcare plan protects the hardest hours: heat, naps, hunger, and the tired stretch before bedtime.
+Keep the brief short, keep the routine clear, and aim for calm consistency, so parents can enjoy the city without turning the day into logistics.

 Prefer fast context?
 Use any channel below.
 Sharing ages, hours, and your location is the quickest way to confirm fit.